Kolya-YA/tr-hugo/content/en/_index.md

   comment: '+25% to your success'
 ---

-and a message for next generation
+## Message for the next generation

-**ACCEPTANCE of APPLICATIONS to GROUPS is OPEN UNTIL JULY 30**
+ACCEPTANCE of APPLICATIONS to GROUPS is OPEN UNTIL JULY 30

 SLOTS LEFT : 7 slots